Salesforce

 Protect the structure

-Verify the structure itself as correctly caulked and sealed to prevent air from leaking in or out.
+Verify the structure itself is correctly caulked and sealed to prevent air from leaking in or out.
 Voids, cracks, or openings around windows, doors, soffits, pipes, and vents can allow exhaust gas to be drawn into the structure.
-Some examples of entry points are described and included in, but not limited to, the accompanying table.
+Some examples of entry points are described and included in, but not limited to, the table as shown in the installation manuals: How Do I Find a Copy of My Home Standby Generator Owner's Manual, Spec Sheets, or Installation Manual?

 What about other requirements and codes?